NLNG Train 7 Project: Daewoo Resolves Conflicting Tax Matters with Workers

 To ensure continued transparency and prevent future misunderstandings, Ewubare disclosed that DECN also conducted a short simulation demonstrating how employees can independently verify their tax information through the RIRS online platform.

-“This practical step further reinforced confidence among workers and stakeholders regarding the company’s compliance and accountability”.
+“This practical step further reinforced confidence among workers and stakeholders regarding the company’s compliance and accountability,” he stated.

 The company, however, appreciated the RSIRS, the Bonny Local Government Council, the Welders and Fitters Association, the media, and all stakeholders for their cooperation and support throughout the process.